weishi/15441/readme.txt

 Http handler:
     1) Http Parser: parse data from buffer and build up a request object
-    2) Http Responder: take request object and build up a response object Socket container: an abstraction model, which contains socket status and provides socket operation.
+    2) Http Responder: take request object and build up a response object It builds regular HTTP responses as well as CGI responses, depending on the URI.
+Socket container: an abstraction model, which contains socket
+     status and provides socket operation.
 Connection handler: provides an interface between high level parser and low level